Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/GDB_baby_step_2.md

 Breakpoint 1, 0x0000000000401141 in main ()
 ```

-Finally, print the value of EAX.
+Then print the value of EAX.
 ```
 (gdb) print $eax
 $1 = 307019